Aesthetic & Cosmetic Surgery in New York

 At Allure Plastic Surgery, financing options include:

-Monthly payments as low as $150 per month make liposuction accessible to more patients.
+Monthly payments with monthly payments through CareCredit, Alphaeon, and Cherry, subject to credit approval and lender terms make liposuction accessible to more patients.
 You can choose the payment term that fits your budget, with options ranging from 6 to 60 months.

 Financing allows you to get the procedure you want now and pay for it over time rather than waiting years to save the full amount.